 Unsurprisingly, wet food has a much higher moisture content than dry.
 This is because a special gravy containing vitamins, minerals, and grain is added to the protein sources that create the bulk of the feed.
 Reading the label should provide information about how much moisture the feed contains.
 Wet foods are particularly good for dogs who don’t drink as much water as they should, who suffer from issues with their kidneys or urinary system, or who have problems with their teeth.
 Wet food is also considered to smell more appetizing to dogs (even if the smell can turn the stomach of a human!) and create a longer-lasting feeling of fullness.

 Dry dog food contains similar protein sources, but rather than adding moisture in the form of gravy, the proteins are crushed in order to create a dough that is then used to form kibble.
 Once the kibble has been dried, it is sprayed with vitamins, minerals, fats, and oils before it is packaged.
 Dry food is often less expensive than wet alternatives, and it’s easier to store and include in slow feeders and puzzle toys.
 Dry food also gives your dog’s jaw a workout and has an abrasive action that can help to clean your dog’s teeth.
 Dr. Brown's recommended diet of choice is Life's Abundance, the food fed exclusively in Central Animal Hospital's kennels and to the doctor's own pets since 2003.
-It's nutritionally dense, has no artificial preservatives, has guaranteed live probiotics, and arrives at your doorstep freshly made.
+It's nutritionally dense, has no artificial preservatives, has guaranteed live probiotics, and is shipped directly to your doorstep.
 It's clear why this food choice stands out above the rest.
 Visit our online pet pharmacy and pet food delivery page HERE to learn more.

 If you aren’t sure which diet is most suitable for your dog, our dedicated veterinary team would be happy to advise you.
-Please call Central Animal Hospital in St. Petersberg, Florida at (727) 521-3518 or (727) 906-9400 today to schedule an appointment.
+Please CONTACT US today to schedule an appointment.